At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your experience in non-contentious employment law.
+Tailor Your CV: Make sure your CV highlights your relevant experience in non-contentious employment law.
 Include specific examples of cases you've worked on, particularly those involving employment contracts, TUPE, and redundancy procedures.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for employment law and your proactive approach to managing caseloads.
 Mention how your experience aligns with the responsibilities outlined in the job description.